Blackboard Jungle: Music

 In 2010, Turner Classic Movies (TCM) listed the soundtrack of the movie on its list of the Top 15 Most Influential Movie Soundtracks of all time.
 TCM described the impact and the influence of the movie:

 MGM brought Hollywood into the rock'n'roll era with Blackboard Jungle.
 In search of the kind of music teens like the film's potential delinquents were listening to, director Richard Brooks borrowed a few records from star Glenn Ford's son Peter.
 When he heard Bill Haley and His Comets perform 'Rock Around the Clock', he found the perfect theme song -- the first rock song ever used in a Hollywood feature.
 Teens flocked to the film, dancing in theatre aisles as the song played over the opening credits.
 Parents may have been shocked by such uninhibited behavior, but things got worse when screenings also inspired violence and vandalism around the world.
 Thanks to Blackboard Jungle, the song hit number one on the Billboard charts, eventually selling 25 million copies and becoming what Dick Clark called 'The National Anthem of Rock 'n' Roll'.

+The film also briefly features a recording of "Jazz Me Blues" by Bix Beiderbecke and His Gang, heard in the classroom scene when teacher Joshua Edwards plays records from his jazz collection, which the students subsequently destroy.